kmisiewicz/kmisiewicz.github.io/_posts/2019-8-25-Freeze-Them-All.md

 ---
 layout: post
-title: Freeze Them All - Internship in Fabryka Gier
+title: Freeze Them All - Internship at Fabryka Gier
 ---

 [*Unity, C#*] Bullet hell with snowmen as main characters.
 Their task is to revert global warming by throwing snowballs at everything.